thinc5/sdl2-engine/README.md

 ## About
 I've always been interested in video games and I figured it was time to attempt to write my own (engine).
 I chose SDL2 as my starting point as it was written in C, is cross platform and has lots of documentation.
-C was my first choice of language due to performance, flexibility and in all honesty, just to improve my skills with it and have fun in the process.
+C was my first choice of language for its potential, performance and flexibility in code structure.
+In all honesty, I just want to improve my skills with the language, make a few silly games and have fun in the process!

 ## Compilation